-Entrepreneurship under ecosystem called operates an as entrepreneurship The comprises of ecosystem. ecosystem and which government programs schemes encourage entrepreneurship, non-governmental organisations that provide advisory services to entrepreneurs, and other organisations which promote and support entrepreneurship directly or indirectly.
+Entrepreneurship operates under an ecosystem called as entrepreneurship ecosystem.
+The ecosystem comprises of government programs and schemes which encourage entrepreneurship, nongovernmental organisations that provide advisory services to entrepreneurs, and other organisations which promote and support entrepreneurship directly or indirectly.

 Entrepreneurship is not confined to starting a new business but it about facing challenges at each step.
 It is an important tool for bridging the gap between science and marketplace, wherein a new enterprise is formed and new products and services are brought to the market.